Back to Rays of Study

 Cherag Ordination, 2011

 Standing (Left to Right): Taaj Cynthia Letton, Alima Christine Selberg, Farah Andrea Berrin, Hafiza Vanessa Ragan, Shazaadee Zoe Wild, Zubin Goldman (who made the robes) and Naqiba Nur-un-nisa von Goertz.
-Seated: Murshida Rabia Perez-Chisti and Philip Scott
+Seated: Aadya Murshida Perez-Chisti and Philip Scott

 Cherag Ordination was held on May 7, 2011 at the Cultural Integration Fellowship in San Francisco, CA. Pourya Khadimi played beautiful Persian music.
 For more photos, see the Ordination Photos page.